 Tweets by @WKU_KRS

 Adjunct Instructor, English and Instructional Technology Specialist, Distance Learning

 Phone: (270) 745-3169

-Wren’s research interest is academic dishonesty.
+Wren’s research interest is academic dishonesty, specifically the differences in cheating in traditional and online learning environments.
 Her dissertation, Academic Dishonesty in Online Learning, examined both face-to-face and online students’ attitudes toward and practices of cheating.